SavvasRaptis/academic-pack-public/README.md

 * [teaching_experience_template](teaching_experience_template): Contains the template I use for organizing my teaching experience.
 It can also be used for making short syllabus for the courses you are responsible for.

+* [cover_letter](cover_letter): Contains the template I use for cover letters.
+It's a very simple format with a few details of KTH (current institution).
+Nothing fancy, with a few adaptations it can be used for any case.

 To use any of these, simply add the content as a project in Overleaf.

 ## TODO
 * ~~Add mint in all the cases and copy paste some code as an example~~
+* ~~Add cover letter template~~
 * Make everything into a LaTeX class
 * Add presentation template for beamer & Power Point
 * Add Poster template